SeHamdyMostafa/GE_Eco_System/README.md

 ## 📅 13/07/2023 "Bluetooth Controller implemented" by Salah Ayman and AMG :
 as we need to implement connection between all eco-system components , we implemented bluetooth cotroller that responsible for sending all Signals depending on detection result .

+## 📅 14/07/2023 "tflite model "bottle detection or color detection" is added.

 ## Future work 'Adding transactions cloud backup".

-## Future work 'will be implemented by shady - Alaa and AMG': need to create our custom tflite model "bottle detection or color detection".